faq

 how is identity audited?

-#every privileged action — apply, delete, scale, secret reveal, exec into a pod, log open, cronjob trigger — is recorded as a structured
+#every privileged action — apply, delete, scale, secret reveal, exec into a pod, opening a cluster-wide shell, log open, cronjob trigger — is recorded as a structured

 audit.eventwith these fields:actor— the oidc subject (e.g.alice@corp)verb— the action takentarget— the cluster, namespace, resource, nameoutcome—success/failure/deniedrequest_id— for cross-referencing app logsreason— the rbac decision message, if any